kristopolous/webspace/README.js.md

+# File Layout

+There is

+  api/ - Converters
+  css/ - CSS with the stages (see below) docs/ - Manually authored documents import/ - David Glick documentes viewer.html - the MVP viewer panel.html - The panel system for the views.

 The Viewer is broken down into 5 stages:

 1. File importer
-2. Display formater
+2. Display format
-3. Arranger on screen
+3. Arrange on screen
 4. Lines and arrows
 5. Event Hooker